inRivalz/redditreader/README.md

 Other improvements are splitting the business module in a "data" one and add abstractions for Room to be able to make it a plain kotlin module.

+I would also like to add more support for reddit and more interactions inside the app.
+At least add suppor to load the full size media from the response, now it is not enabled because we can receive different objects as media and I need to check the full list to be able to support them without crashing.

 ### Video
 ![add-image-support-and-improve-design](https://user-images.githubusercontent.com/4906698/81562365-1917df00-936b-11ea-8891-3d872b7ab37d.gif)